The-Campus-Chronicle/website/_posts/2021-06-15-boutiques-around-union-county-millburn-edition.md

  High Line Fashion

  This was the first boutique my friends and I went to, and for the most part, it left me unsatisfied.
 The store has a variety of clothes and accessories to fit any event or style.
 But, as exciting as the variety is, the sizes, however, are not inclusive.
-If youre over a size 6, youre probably not going to find anything suited for your body type, just like I didnt.
+If you're over a size 6, you're probably not going to find anything suited for your body type, just like I didnt.

 If you have a small body type, this would be a great store for you.
 The clothes are of high quality and suitable for any occasion.
 In the farther half of the store, there is a small fitting room area where you can find elegant dresses, try them on, and look at yourself in a wide 360 mirror setup.

-The quality of the dresses is great, but again, theyre mainly suited for smaller body types, and most of the dresses end at an above-the-knee length.
+The quality of the dresses is great, but again, they're mainly suited for smaller body types, and most of the dresses end at an above-the-knee length.
 If you prefer longer dress lengths aesthetically or if you dont like showing your legs, this is not the place to buy a dress.
-Also, the fitting rooms are connected and concealed with curtains instead of doors, which may not be ideal if youre looking for secure privacy.
+Also, the fitting rooms are connected and concealed with curtains instead of doors, which may not be ideal if you're looking for secure privacy.
   Before the dress section, there are multiple racks and shelves which showcase casual clothing and accessories.
-This is where youll find more everyday clothes, like t-shirts and joggers, with multiple patterns and styles.
+This is where you'll find more everyday clothes, like t-shirts and joggers, with multiple patterns and styles.
 In addition to the variety of clothing, High Line also has numerous accessory tables, which showcase purses, toys, jewelry, hair accessories, belts, pins, and more.

 High Line Fashions address is 321 Millburn Ave, and their hours are 12p.m.-5p.m.
 Sundays through Mondays and 11am-6pm Tuesdays through Saturdays.